henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

 - **Run-time: how long at most can a script run (P2)**:

-  As a super user , I want to set the max run-time for scripts
+  As a super user , I want to set the max run-time for scripts.

   1. I log in my account
   2. I am directed to my own profile page